 To celebrate National Poetry Month, Charlotte Lit faculty members recorded themselves introducing and reading one of their published poems.
-Each week during April we’ll add more, so please enjoy this virtual poetry reading and stop back again!
+Listen, read, and enjoy!

 David E. Poston has work forthcoming in Pembroke Magazine, North Carolina Literary Review, Crack the Spine: The Year Anthology 2020, and The MacGuffin, among others.
 He is the author of three poetry collections, most recently Slow of Study (Main Street Rag), editor of a quarterly poetry feature for the Friends of the Gaston County Public Library newsletter, and a co-editor of Kakalak.
 He lives in Gastonia with his wife Bee.